rtg-project/rtg/model/README.md

 This module contains everything about the Model object

+- `Models`: Models where all fields are optional: Useful for making it easy for humans
   - Generate the JSON Schema for Models
-- Serialization Model to JSON
+  - Serialize Model to JSON
   - Deserialization Model from JSON
+  - `Models` structs and enums are derived automatically from `Explicit Models`, using the `partial-struct` crate
-- Optional Models = Models where all fields are optional (useful for simplifying config)
+- `Explicit Models`: Models where all fields are required: Useful pivotal object in rtg
+  - Generate the JSON Schema for Explicit Models
+  - Serialize Explicit Model to JSON
+  - Deserialize Explicit Model from JSON
+- `Model Cache`: Models that are indexed by various properties: Useful during execution
+  - Generate Model Cache from Explicit Models
-  - Serialize Optional Model to JSON
+  - Serialize Model Cache to JSON
-  - Deserialization Optional Model from JSON
+  - Deserialize Model Cache from JSON

 ## Contribute